Maricode-40/Maricode-40/README.md

 <p> My goal and motivation is to continue leading the Salesforce Women in Technology Community Group with which I have been  volunteering for some years. </p>

- I would like to continue deepening and learning tools such as redux, reactJs., AI Salesforce , MongoDB, Cypress Testing, UX/UI user experiences and Javascript, digital marketing and python
+ I would like to continue deepening and learning tools such as redux, reactJs., AI Salesforce , MongoDB, Cypress Testing, UX/UI user experience, Javascript, digital marketing and python
 </div>

 <h2 style="text-align: left;"> Languages and Tools:  </h2>